 to the extent of the exemption granted under Section 49 of the

-given guarantees for loans taken by its Wholly Owned Subsidiary from
+company has not given guarantees for loans taken by others from banks

 (16) In our opinion, term loan availed by the company were, prima

-facie, applied by the Company for the purpose for which the loans were
+facie, applied by the Company during the year for the purpose for which